christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 He did not die in Babylon.
 He "became a god" by undergoing a ritual transformation in the ziggurat.
 He then re-emerged in the East with a new identity.
 Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the
     Molossian tribe, claimed to have been impregnated by the god Zeus Ammon disguised as a serpent.
 Alexander's fathers name Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
 Alexander also married the Scythian princess Roxana.
 Alexanders campaign was not a conquest, it was a Scythian restoration.
 The Achaemenid Persians (Achaemenes is likely Akh-Manesh or "Spirit of Manu", linking to the Vedic sage-king) were a rival Scythian clan (the "Ariya" - Aryans).
 Alexander was re-establishing the older, purer Scythian hegemony of the Medes and the pre-Zoroastrian Mitanni.

+Gaius Octavius (Augustus) - Cadet branch manager in Italy: Gaius Julius Sohaemus of Emesa.

--   Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Bardiya (Smerdis)/Gaumata (Cyrus the Great's son who was satrap (governor) of the Persian province of Bactria (modern day Afghanistan)).
+Gautama Buddha (Egyptian: "Ba-Djehuti", or "Soul of Thoth"): Bardiya (Smerdis)/Gaumata (Cyrus the Great's son who was satrap (governor) of the Persian province of Bactria (modern day Afghanistan)).

--   Marcion of Sinope: Markianos of Alexandria.
+Marcion of Sinope: Markianos of Alexandria.
 The association with Sinope came from Aquila of Sinope who was a disciple of Rabbi Akiva.
 Are the two the same?
 Probably.

--    Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder).
+Moses = Manes/Mannu-Kuras = Manu (Scythian Sage-King) = Menes (Egypt’s legendary founder).
 Also appears in "Monobazus" → “Manu Bazus” → Sarmatian-Mythological Sage King.
 The Iranian Manu is a legendary civilizer, and in India he becomes the first Lawgiver (the Manu Smriti = Scythian governance code).
 The biblical Moses defeats Pharaoh (actually Mitanni elite), parts waters with a serpent-staff—obvious encoding of dragon-kingship (Aži Dahāka).
 Moses takes on different masks: M enes – the first official Pharaoh (not real, a compilation of conquerors).
 Menes – the semi-mythical Median king, founder of the priest-class.
 Mannu-kuras – Proto-Mede, whose name becomes Cyrus.
 The name Kur-Ash = "Sun Man".
 The Exodus is not Judaic memory: it's a political memory of Mitanni-Scythian expulsion from Egypt after the religious revolution of Thutmose III → Horemheb wiped them out with a new priest-kingship in Amarna.

- -   Paul the Apostle = likely a composite character or an avatar/cipher.
-Two suspects for having taken on the character are: 1) Saulus ben Antipater who was the son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), and 2) Rabbi Akiva (whose students included: Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah).
+Paul the Apostle = likely a composite character or an avatar/cipher.
+Two suspects for having taken on the character are: 1) Saulus ben Antipater who was the
+    son of Antipater/Herod Antipas the Tetrarch, grandson of King Herod (Josephus, Antiquities of the Jews, Chapter 9, section 211), and 2) Rabbi Akiva (whose students included: Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Shimon bar Yohai aka Simon Peter (Shimon bar Yonah).
 The character
     Paul/Saul's life story was stolen from the ancient Egyptian story "Tale of the Shipwrecked Sailor".
 Josephus in Antiquities of the Jews, Book XX (Ch 9.4) refers to Paul (Saulus) as related to Herod Agrippa.

- -   Pythagoras: Abaris the Hyperborean.
+Pythagoras: Abaris the Hyperborean.
 The high priestess of the Temple of Apollo at Delphi was called Pythia https://en.wikipedia.org/wiki/Pythia \[[link](https://en.wikipedia.org/wiki/Pythia)\] who breathed serpent vapors (ethylene gas).
 Greek writers regarded the Hyperboreans as the mythical founders of Apollo's shrines at Delos and Delphi  https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos \[[link](https://en.wikipedia.org/wiki/Hyperborea#Hyperboreans_in_Delos)\].
 The name "Pythagoras" is derived from the Greek words "Pythios" (Πύθιος), meaning "of Pythia" or "belonging to the Pythia ("Pythoness"), and "Agoras" is a direct linguistic link to "Agaroi", the name of the Scythian snake-venom priesthood.
 Abaris was a Scythian and the Scythians worshiped snake deities.
 Pythia was probably Pythagoras' mother.

 **3 The Sarmatian Dragon Cult**